Perspective | Shifting from a 5-4 to a 6-3 Supreme Court majority could be seismic

 A relative 5-4 balance has meant that neither bloc could dominate, because a move by one conservative justice to the liberal side in a given case could swing the outcome.
 That sometimes led the justices to broker compromise positions on thorny issues, or to avoid taking up certain matters altogether if they weren’t sure whether all of their colleagues would vote along ideological lines.
-If a new conservative justice is confirmed to fill Ginsburg’s seat, however, the court’s conservative bloc will be able to afford to lose a vote and still prevail, reducing the need for narrower decisions, compromise and forbearance.
+If the president’s nominee is confirmed to fill Ginsburg’s seat, however, the court’s conservative bloc will be able to afford to lose a vote and still prevail, reducing the need for narrower decisions, compromise and forbearance.

 Chief Justice John G. Roberts Jr. — appointed by President George W. Bush in 2005 — has functioned as the swing vote, occasionally siding with his liberal colleagues, sometimes to maintain the court’s veneer of institutional nonpartisanship.
 With six justices cementing a conservative majority, liberals who hope to prevail on issues that divide along ideological lines will have to persuade Roberts and another of the court’s conservatives (three of whom will be Trump nominees).